 The Company uses the successful efforts method of accounting for natural gas producing activities.
 Costs to acquire mineral interests in natural gas properties, to drill and equip exploratory leases that find proved reserves, and to drill and equip development leases and related asset retirement costs are capitalized.
 Costs to drill exploratory wells are capitalized, or suspended, pending determination of whether the wells have proved reserves.
 If the Company determines the wells do not have proved reserves, the costs are charged to expense.
 For exploratory wells that find reserves that cannot be classified as proved when drilling is completed, costs continue to be capitalized as suspended exploratory drilling costs if there have been sufficient reserves found to justify completion as a producing well and sufficient progress is being made in assessing the reserves and the economic and operational viability of the project.
-If the Company determination may take longer than one year.
-There were no exploratory wells capitalized pending determinations of whether the wells have proved reserves and 2023.
+If the Company determines that future appraisal drilling or development activities are unlikely to occur, associated suspended exploratory well costs are expensed.
+In some instances, this determination may take longer than one year.
+There were no exploratory wells capitalized pending determinations of whether the wells have proved reserves as of December 31, 2024 and 2023.
 Geological and geophysical costs, including seismic studies and costs of carrying and retaining unproved properties, are charged to expense as incurred.
-The Company capitalizes interest or significant exploration and development projects that last more than six months while activities are in progress to bring the assets to intended use.
+The Company capitalizes interest on expenditures for significant exploration and development projects that last more than six months while activities are in progress to bring the assets to intended use.
 For the years ended December 31, 2024, 2023, and 2022, the Company had no capitalized interest costs.
 Costs incurred to maintain wells and related equipment are charged to expense as incurred.
-Capitalized amounts attributable to developed gas properties are depleted by the unit-of-production method over proved developed reserves.
+Capitalized amounts attributable to developed gas properties are depleted by the unit-ofproduction method over proved developed and undeveloped reserves.